andreibudoi/react-tos-simplify/README.md

+# react-tos-simplify

+Web application made using react, bootstrap and axios.
+Allows you to upload Terms & Conditions or Privacy Policies pdf documents to the [backend API](https://github.com/andreibudoi/react-tos-simplify-api) and returns a privacy score and a list of relevant policies to the user, using an nlp library.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).